Can you type at the speed of light? If you can, consider researching how to become a transcriptionist and monetize such skills.

 You don’t need qualifications to work in the general transcription field.
 However, you must obtain the necessary certifications to work in the legal or medical transcription industry.

-Going after jobs in these fields entails knowledge of legal terms and medical terminology.
+Going after jobs in these fields requires knowledge of legal and medical terminology.

 How Do I Start To Become A Transcriptionist?